eure-kai/ConwayTwoPlayer/README.md

 # ConwayTwoPlayer
-Python implementation of 2-Player Conway's Game of Life (April 2021)
+A unique 2-Player version of Conway's Game of Life, in Python (April 2021)